zencart/documentation/content/user/template/responsive.md

 Developers and designers might appreciate the https://responsively.app tool for looking at a site by simulating various common mobile devices.

-TIP: Don't design your site for "every possible mobile device"!
-It'll never be "pixel-perfect".
+TIP: Don't design your site for "every possible mobile device."
+It will never be "pixel-perfect."
 Make it work well for the majority of devices that *your* site's visitors are using: don't worry about devices of people who aren't your target customer.

+## How do you achieve responsiveness?

+In order to determine how to lay out a page, the template must first determine the length and width of the visitor's screen.

+- The Responsive Classic template uses browser user-agent-detection
+- The Bootstrap template uses media queries

+A deeper discussion of these topics is presented in the [Mobile or Desktop state?](/user/template/mobile_mode/) article.